codeforberlin/fis-broker/README.md

 1) Download the ERDAS installer from https://download.hexagongeospatial.com/downloads/ecw/erdas-ecw-jp2-sdk-v5-4-linux.
 Run the installer with `bash` to install into `~/hexagon`.
 Move the directory afterwards to `/opt/hexagon`.

-2) Then, obtain gdal from https://trac.osgeo.org/gdal/wiki/DownloadSource.
+2) Then, obtain and build gdal-2.2.4 from https://trac.osgeo.org/gdal/wiki/DownloadSource.

 3) Extract the gdal source, change to the directory, and: